-The purpose of this policy is to convey to the school community that the authority to select and employ a superintendent at Northfield Public Schools is vested in the Board of the school district and to conduct the daily operations of the district.
+The purpose of this policy is to convey to the school community that the authority to select and employ a superintendent at Northfield Public Schools is vested in the Board of Education.

+The school board shall employ a superintendent to serve as the chief executive officer of the school district and to conduct the daily operations of the district.